|Value||Eligibility||Open date||Close date|

 b.
 The Scholarship aims to support research-related international travel by Doctor of Philosophy (PhD) students conducting research designed to contribute to the development of psychological knowledge from a theoretical and/or empirical perspective.

 a.
-Applicants must be enrolled in a full-time PhD in the School of Psychology at the University of Sydney.
+The Scholarship is offered subject to an applicant who is currently enrolled full-time in a PhD in the School of Psychology at the University of Sydney.

 b.
-Applicants must be in receipt of a primary scholarship from the University of Sydney that provides a stipend allowance.
+Applicant must be in receipt of a primary scholarship from the University of Sydney that provides a stipend allowance.

 a.
 The successful applicant will be awarded the Scholarship on the basis of: